deltachat/deltachat-cli/README.md

 ## Why?

-> Why didn't you just write a plugin for `irssi` or `weechat` and be done with it?
+> Why not just write a plugin for `irssi` or `weechat` and be done with it?

 That's a great question.
 You should write one yourself!

-Main goal is to implement _something_ using `deltachat-node` to exercise the api, find stuff that doesn't work so well and make way for a coming desktop application.
-Also, I wanted to explore how to write command line gui applications in node based on the following modules:
+The main goal is to implement _something_ using `deltachat-node` to exercise the api, find stuff that doesn't work so well and make way for a coming desktop application.
+It's also an exploration into writing command line application based on the following node modules:

 * [`neat-log`](https://github.com/neat-log/neat-log)
 * [`neat-input`](https://github.com/mafintosh/neat-input)